-In this tutorial we will show you how to hide Nginx version on your Linux server.
+In this tutorial, we will show you how to hide Nginx Server Header on your Linux server.
 In default Nginx configuration, the server sends HTTP Header with the information of Nginx version number of the Server.
 The HTTP response header “Server” displays the version number of the server.
-This information can be used to try to exploit any vulnerabilities in the Nginx, specially if you are running an older version with known vulnerabilities.
-Hiding nginx version is very easy and it’s done using server_tokens directive.
+This information can be used to try to exploit any vulnerabilities in the Nginx, especially if you are running an older version with known vulnerabilities.
+Hiding Nginx version is very easy and it’s done using server_tokens directive.
 This tutorial helps you customize the name of the server on your host.

 Hide Nginx Server Header

 Step 1.
-Go to nginx/conf folder (it can be located at /etc/nginx/nginx.conf or /usr/local/nginx/conf/nginx.conf file)
+Go to Nginx/conf folder (it can be located at

 Step 2.
 Hide Nginx version.

 Add the following in nginx.conf under server section: